sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=C-JzTokCmOU&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

+1. **Strategy Overview**:
-The trading strategy discussed is called the "Failed Bounce Trading Strategy."
-Here's a summary of its key components:
+   - The article discusses a trading strategy published 8 years ago called the "Failed Bounce Trading Strategy."

-1. **Entry Conditions**:
+   - This strategy involves buying on short-term pullbacks and selling on strength.

+2. **Indicators Mentioned**:
-   - Yesterday's Internal Bar Strength (IBS) was at least 0.6 or higher.
+   - IBS (Internal Bar Strength) was at least 0.6 or higher yesterday.
-   - Yesterday's low is lower than the lowest low during the previous five days.
+   - Yesterday's low was lower than the lowest low during the previous 5 days.

-2. **Exit Condition**:
+   - Today's close is lower than yesterday's close.
-   - Exit when today's close is higher than yesterday's high.
+   - Exit when the close is higher than yesterday's high.

-3. **Trade Execution**:
+3. **Trading Products**:
-   - Buy on short-term pullbacks and sell on strength.
+   - Pepsi Cola (equity curve since 1976).
+   - XLP (tracks Consumer Staples).
+   - QQQ (best performance with a 1% average per trade).

-4. **Performance**:
+4. **Backtest Performance**:
-   - The strategy has been tested on several assets, including Pepsi Cola (with an equity curve since 1976), the XLP ETF tracking consumer staples, and the QQQ (Nasdaq-100 tracker).
+   - The equity curves for Pepsi Cola, XLP, and QQQ are provided as examples of the strategy's performance.
-   - The best performance is seen with QQQ, averaging a 1% return per trade.
+   - QQQ shows the best results with an average of 1% per trade.

-This strategy appears to focus on identifyingFailed Bounce patterns in trading charts, using specific technical indicators like IBS to determine entry and exit points.
-The example provided shows that it has been backtested over several decades across multiple asset classes, with the most notable performance in QQQ.
+5. **Conclusions**:
+   - The article highlights the potential effectiveness of the "Failed Bounce Trading Strategy" based on historical backtests.
+   - It emphasizes the importance of using specific indicators to time entries and exits.
 </details>

 <details>